-There are at least two different approaches for dealing with temporal reference in the CTT-framework.
-More clearly, a proposition which expresses the occurrence of an event (or fact) in a span of time can be seen in at least two different ways.
+There are at least two different approaches for dealing with temporal reference in the CTT-framework.29 More clearly, a proposition which expresses the occurrence of an event (or fact) in a span of time can be seen in at least two different ways.
 Such a proposition can be seen either as an incomplete propositional function that can be saturated by that specific span of time or as an event (or a fact) that can be timed by a timing function.
 These two formal terminologies are translatable into each other.
 This means that everything expressible by one of these two approaches is also expressible by the other.
 Nonetheless, there is a significant philosophical difference between these two approaches.
 In the first approach time is primitive.
 Temporal entities (i.e., singular moments of times or time spans) are independent entities which can be put as the arguments of propositional functions.
 So, ontologically speaking, complete propositions in some sense depend on these temporal entities.
-By contrast, in the second approach, events (or facts, or truth-makers of the propositions which express those events) are primitive individuals which can be put as the arguments of the arguments of the propositions which express those events.
+By contrast, in the second approach, events (or facts, or truth-makers of the propositions which express those events) are primitive individuals which can be put as the arguments of the timing functions.
+Thus, in a sense, time is dependent on events.
+Inspired by François Recanati's terminology, we call these two approaches, respectively, 'saturation' and 'enrichment'.30

-&lt;sup>29 See Ranta (1994, sec.
+29 See Ranta (1994, sec.
 5.4).